DMills27/Nix-Sovereign-Tech-Fund-Report/NixOS-manual.md

 This approach allows one to continue using an ordinary Nix store file system, meaning no new disk images need to be constructed, and the system can be used like an ordinary NixOS system.
 New generations can be added without large storage requirements for every single one, because it’s just an ordinary Nix store.
 While it does verify stage 2, it does so by delaying boot to read and verify the entire closure.
 On a fast computer, this takes 5-10 seconds.
 On a slower system (e.g. a raspberry pi using an SD card for the OS), this can take a few minutes.

 ## Interpreter-less Nix

+While the dynamic and flexible nature of interpreters enables the execution of high-level code, in NixOS, it also renders said interpreters susceptible to vulnerabilities, particularly in the form of code injection attacks.
+The inherent characteristics that make interpreters versatile—such as dynamic code execution, input handling, string manipulation, and features like eval—can, if not carefully managed, expose avenues for malicious code injection.
+In this context, security lapses in input validation, output handling, and environment interactions, coupled with weak or absent security controls, contribute to interpreters becoming potential points of vulnerability.
+A central point of vulnerabilty in this regard are the NixOS activation scripts, which are a set of shell script fragments that are executed when a NixOS system configuration is activated, such as after updating `/etc`, creating accounts, and the like.
+These are executed every time you boot the system or run `nixos-rebuild`.

+To address this issue, we used an initial strategy of removing all Perl scripts in NixOS through a multipronged approach:
+- Replace the Perl script, `setup-etc.pl`, that sets up the `/etc` folder with an OverlayFS mounted in the initrd.
+- Replace the `update-users-groups.pl` script, which , with the functionality from `systemd-sysusers`, which is responsible for creating system users and groups during the system boot process.
+- Replace as many activation scripts as possible.
+It's strictly necessary to only replace activation scripts dependent on the etc or users activationScripts,however, doing so through the described methods will offer performance and maintainability benefits.